Bitcoin Privacy Guide

 Regardless of whether you are using Bitcoin or some other Internet connected application, your IP address is revealed when communicating over the network.
 An IP address will indicate your physical location and potentially other personal information collected by your provider.

 Tor is a network that encrypts your traffic to mask your IP address.
 Connections over Tor are wrapped with 3 layers (like an onion) and passed through a network of relays.
 Each relay only can see one layer at a time, so no one can view the origin or destination of the traffic.
-Click here to donate to the Tor project.

 Wasabi Wallet uses Tor by default for every operation.
-Each transaction broadcasted, block downloaded, coinjoin input registered, and coinjoin output registered uses a brand new IP address, so your actions can't be linked together using network analyzation.
+Each transaction broadcasted, block downloaded, coinjoin input registered, and coinjoin output registered uses a brand new IP address so your actions can't be linked together using network analyzation.

 Synchronization privacy